 Ancient Arts: A Deganwy company run by David Chapman that carries out experimental archaeology: http://www.ancient-arts.org/

 A 2010 overview of recent archaeological work in Welsh caves: http://www.archaeoleg.org.uk/pdf/reviewdocs/paleoreview.pdf

-A new website dedicated to Lynx Cave describes John Blore's 50 years of excavation: http://lynxcave.webs.com/
+A website dedicated to Lynx Cave describes John Blore's 50 years of excavation: http://lynxcave.webs.com/

-A new website for cavers interested in cave archaeology, the Cave Archaeology Group: http://cag.bcra.org.uk/
+A website for cavers interested in cave archaeology, the Cave Archaeology Group: http://cag.bcra.org.uk/